gscbravo/inf/README.md

 ## TODO

 - [ ] Replace JSON with SQLite for better locking, can't be bother to right now
+	- [ ] Or lazily use a bunch of locks everywhere and keep TinyDB
 - [ ] Tripcodes
 - [ ] Image upload
 - [ ] Moderation of comments